New growth coming out in the early spring

 to "bush" out and give a better windbreak with more branches and leaves down

-remove pot drop in hole and fill in dirt.
-If using for a windbreak, after
+remove pot, drop in hole and fill in dirt.
+Normal losses for first year 0-2%.

-Good weed/grass control with no competition during the
+Good weed/grass control (we recommend chemicals) with no competition during the

 15" Cuttings - Less than

 Plant cuttings in the spring only after all hard freezes are past.
-In
+We

 $12.00 each / over 50 - $9.50 each

-shown above--double row of potted autrees 4 years old, spaced 8 ft apart in
+shown above--double row of potted austrees 4 years old, spaced 8 ft apart in

 the row and between rows around the building.
-Evergreen trees planted
+Evergreen trees are planted

 inside of the austrees for long term wind, odor and snow control.